bioidiap/bob.db.cbsr_nir_vis_2/README.rst

 =====================================================

 `Voxforge`_ offers a collection transcribed speech for use with **Free** and **Open Source Speech Recognition Engines**.
-In this package, we design a speaker recognition protocol that uses a subset of the **english audio files** (only 6561 files) belonging to **30 speakers**.
+In this package, we design a speaker recognition protocol that uses a **small subset of the english audio files** (only 6561 files) belonging to **30 speakers** randomly selected.
-This subset is splitted into three equivalent parts: Training (10 speakers), Development (10 speakers) and Test (10 speakers) sets.
+This subset is split into three equivalent parts: Training (10 speakers), Development (10 speakers) and Test (10 speakers) sets.

 This package serves as a toy example of speaker recognition database while testing `xbob.speaker_recognition`_.